Link

 DSC 95 is graded P/NP.
 There are three things you need to do to pass:

-1. Attend and participate in all DSC 95 class sessions (Mondays at 10AM in Center Hall 201).
+1. Attend and participate in all DSC 95 class sessions (Wednesdays at 2PM in Warren Lecture Hall 2207).

 • This is a discussion-based class, so attendance and participation are mandatory.
 (How can you expect your students to be engaged if you’re not? 😉)